 Heatwaves can also kill huge numbers of insects.
 Putting rocks or even corks in outdoor water bowls allow insects to land and refuel safely.

 Take on these small tips and chances are you’ll save a life today.
-That’s pretty cool.
-Do you have wildlife that look to you for help during the heat?
+And that's pretty cool.